bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/b/BreakdownVoltageTolerance_36oHQCC0b0jubTadGmGjOS/Documentation.md

-Nominal tolerance value of the spark gap dc breakdown voltage.
+Nominal tolerance value of the spark gap DC breakdown voltage.